johandebock/quadropolis_solver/README.md

 pts 119 |  7 |  0 | 25 | 19 | 16 |  0 | 20 | 12 | 20
 ```

-You can use the following table to link the letter codes with the actual building tiles.
-Note that for optimization reasons the variations on some buildings in the actual game are reduced (for example for Tower Blocks only the +2 population variant is used).
+You can use the following table to link the letter codes with the full building names.
+Note that for optimization reasons the variations of some buildings in the actual game are reduced (for example for Tower Blocks only the +2 population variant is used).
 ```
 T Tower Blocks (+2 population)
 S Shops